DataDog/hiring-engineers/answers.md

 <h1>Collecting metrics:</h1><br>

-[Link](https://photos.app.goo.gl/YQVNRjJXyUxxGpZs8) to Host Map with tags screenshot
+[Link](https://photos.app.goo.gl/YQVNRjJXyUxxGpZs8) to Host Map with tags screenshot.

 - Bonus Question Can you change the collection interval without modifying the Python check file you created?<br>